-22. Graduate destinations, employability and links with employers
+20. Graduate destinations, employability and links with employers

 - The DBA qualification will enhance Graduates career prospects both for promotion within their chosen fields, working in a different economic sector, or to become an academic. - Worcester Business School aims to promote closer links with employers through the work of its Business Development Team.
-The team is currently working with key decision makers in a variety of private, public and third sector organisations, and is supported by the School's Employers' Advisory Group, which meets on a regular basis. - The School works closely with a number of professional organisations and external agencies including the Chartered Institute of Management, Institute of Commercial Management, Chartered Institute of Marketing, Chartered Institute of Personnel and Development, Chartered Institute of Public Relations, Institute of Financial Accountants, Chartered Institute of Payroll Professionals, British Computer Society, Institute of Directors, Federation of Small Businesses, Chamber of Commerce and Confederation of British Industry. - The School has worked with a number of business clients in developing and delivering its programmes.
-These include - The NHS (a range of Primary Care and Acute Trusts); Local Government (a range of County, District and Unitary Authorities); West Mercia, Warwickshire, Gloucestershire and Staffordshire Constabularies; Ministry of Defence and The Royal Air Force; Her Majesty's Prison Service; Royal Mail; Financial Service Organisations (e.g. Lloyds TSB, HBOS Plc, Clerical Medical, NFU Mutual and Virgin Money); Housing Associations, Southco and Malvern Instruments. - The School has well-developed working relations with the local business community many of whom contribute to Masters programmes to give a realworld insight into the future world of work. - These professional and business networks also involve external events, many of which are open to students, as well as employers. - The Business School's specialist research group, CPW (Centre for People at Work), has secured a wide range of contract-funded consultancy and research projects (including a number of sponsored PhD studentships see http://www.worcester.ac.uk/discover/centre-for-people-at-work.html and provides further opportunities for students to link with employers.
+The team is currently working with key decision makers in a variety of private, public and third sector organisations, and is supported by the School's Employers' Advisory Group, which meets on a regular basis. - The School works closely with a number of professional organisations and external agencies including the Chartered Institute of Management, Institute of Commercial Management, Chartered Institute of Marketing, Chartered Institute of Personnel and Development, Chartered Institute of Public Relations, Institute of Financial Accountants, Chartered Institute of Payroll Professionals, British Computer Society, Institute of Directors, Federation of Small Businesses, Chamber of Commerce and Confederation of British Industry.

-- The School has, for a number of years, been an important focus for projects linked with the West Mercia Constabulary through the Shared Police and Higher Education Research and Enterprise (SPHERE) partnership, which enables the force to utilise academic expertise to enhance its policing activities eg through Masters students' dissertation/ consultancy projects.
+- The School has worked with a number of business clients in developing and delivering its programmes.
+These include The NHS (a range of Primary Care and Acute Trusts); Local Government (a range of County, District and Unitary Authorities); West Mercia, Warwickshire, Gloucestershire and Staffordshire Constabularies; Ministry of Defence and The Royal Air Force; Her Majesty's Prison Service; Royal Mail; Financial Service Organisations (e.g. Lloyds TSB, HBOS Plc, Clerical Medical, NFU Mutual and Virgin Money); Housing Associations, Southco and Malvern Instruments. - The School has well-developed working relations with the local business community many of whom contribute to Masters programmes to give a realworld insight into the future world of work. - These professional and business networks also involve external events, many of which are open to students, as well as employers. - The School has, for a number of years, been an important focus for projects linked with the West Mercia Constabulary through the Shared Police and Higher Education Research and Enterprise (SPHERE) partnership, which enables the force to utilise academic expertise to enhance its policing activities eg through Masters students' dissertation/ consultancy projects.
 Partnership - Career guidance is available through University of Worcester Careers Advisory - Service and periodic Career Fairs are organised by Student Services.